infinum/webpack-asset-pipeline/documentation/rails.md

 Rails configuration
 ===================

-To use this file with Rails you have two choices:
+Rails can be configured to use the manifest file in one of two ways:

 #### 1. Adding a new `webpack_asset_url` helper

 You'll need a helper to replace asset pipeline.
-Here is an example how you an do this:
+Here is an example of how you can do this:

 ```Ruby
 module WebpackHelper